kgiszewski/LearnUmbraco7/Chapter 02 - Backoffice Orientation/01 - Content Section.md

 *If you installed a starter kit when you installed Umbraco, you will have some content (and document types) already.*

+If you prefer videos, click here for a tour of Umbraco 7.7.x: https://www.youtube.com/watch?v=bwqZ5b_ZVKo

 ![Content Section](assets/backoffice.png)

 ## Content Tree